 - Risk factors include direct and indirect contact with an infected person's skin.

-raised nodules on the skin.
+- Symptoms include painless pinkish raised nodules or bumps on the skin.

 - A doctor's physical exam presumptively diagnoses most molluscum contagiosum infections; tissue biopsy offers a definitive diagnosis.

 - Molluscum contagiosum often requires no treatment as nodules resolve in about six to 12 months; however, cryotherapy (freezing), curettage (cutting out the lesions), laser therapy, or chemical treatments also may treat the nodules.